leon4rd/test/README.md

-## I made a playlist for hiking.
-It has music from Peanuts, The Cranberries, and Eminem.
-I call it my Trail Mix.
+## I used to be addicted to the hokey pokey, but I turned myself around.